Bordered Floer homology and the spectral sequence of a branched double cover I: The plat handlebody

 \subsection{The linear pointed matched circle}

 Recall that a pointed matched circle $\PMC$ consists of an oriented circle $Z$, $4k$ points $\mathbf{a}\subset Z$, a matching $M$ of the points $\mathbf{a}$ in pairs, and a basepoint $z\in Z\setminus \mathbf{a}$, subject to the compatibility condition that the manifold obtained by performing surgery on $Z$ along the $M$-paired points in $\mathbf{a}$ is connected.
 The pointed matched circle $\PMC$ specifies both a surface $F(\PMC)$ and a \dg algebra $\Alg(\PMC)$.
 The algebra $\Alg(\PMC)$ is described in~\cite[Chapter 2]{LOT1}.
-The surface $F(\PMC)$ is gotten by filling $Z$ with a disk, attaching a $2$-dimensional $1$-handle along each pair of points, and then gluing a disk to the boundary of the result.
-Note that each pair of points in $\PMC$ gives a distinguished circle in $F(\PMC)$, which is the union of the core of the attaching handle and an arc in $Z\setminus z$, with orientation induced by the orientation on~$Z$.
+The surface $F(\PMC)$ is gotten as follows: \begin{enumerate} \item Fill $Z$ with a disk. \item Attach a $2$-dimensional $1$-handle along each pair of points in $Z$.
+The boundary of the resulting surface is obtained by performing surgery along the pairs of points in $Z$ and hence is connected by hypothesis. \item Glue a disk to this boundary. \end{enumerate}

 The pointed matched circle $\PMC$ also endows the surface $F(\PMC)$ with a preferred set of $2k$ embedded, closed curves $\gamma_1,\dots,\gamma_{2k}$.
 Specifically, for each $M$-paired point in $\mathbf{a}$, we let $\gamma_i$ consist of an arc in $Z$ which connects the two points (so as not to cross the basepoint $z$), which is then joined to an arc which runs through the one-handle associated to the matched pair.
 One can orient $\gamma_i$ so that its portion in $Z$ agrees with the orientation of $Z$.
 The corresponding homology classes of the $\{\gamma_n\}_{n=1}^{2k}$ form a basis for $H_1(F(\PMC))$.